cassiozen/mithryn-ttrpg/rules.md

 When a character attempts something risky, dramatic, or challenging, the GM may call for an ability check.
 If a relevant tag applies, lower the TN by your Rank.
 The player then rolls a **d20**: If the result is **equal to or greater than** that ability’s TN, the attempt succeeds.

-### Opposition

-If two opponents are each trying to overcome the other, only one side rolls: the side with more at stake in the fiction (fallback: the character with the lowest relevant Ability score).

-On a success, they get what they want; on a fail, the opposition prevails.

 ### Difficulty

 When the GM deems some attempt to be particularly difficult, they can impose a “difficulty modifier”, a number that adds to the Target Number (TN), making it harder to succeed.